Here are some of the questions that I often asked

 Willow items that are kept inside or under shelter are likely to last for many years and can be brushed or cleaned with a soft brush/cloth, or hoover with a stocking over the nozzle on low.

-All willow by its nature will start to degrade if it’s left outside in the elements and is repeatedly soaked or frozen so it best to place it in a place where there are good air circulation and some protection.
+All willow by its nature will start to degrade if it’s left outside in the elements and is repeatedly soaked or frozen so it best to place it in an area that is well drained and has good air circulation and some protection from the elements

 Brown items ( willow which still has its bark ) can cope better with the elements. and if regular treatment is applied is likely to last for at least 5 years.